javiergusart/javiergusart/README.md

 # 👋 Hi, I'm Javier!

-🌱 **Emerging IT and Cybersecurity Specialist**
+## 💻 Emerging IT and Cybersecurity Specialist
-Transitioning from a background in training and multimedia, I am dedicated to building a career in cybersecurity, focusing on protecting digital assets and enhancing system security.
+Transitioning from a background in technology training and multimedia, I am dedicated to building a career in cybersecurity, focusing on protecting digital assets and enhancing system security.

 ## 🎓 Current Certifications
 - Google Cybersecurity Professional Certificate